 Currently, Virginia works full-time at SESAC Rights Management, LLC where she has become an integral part of the Licensing Department Customer Service Team.
-She is currently building her music catalog of emerging artists and rebranding her startup company, VPB Entertainment, specializing as a Creative and music licensing services for Television, Film, Gaming and Advertising.
+She is currently building her music catalog of emerging artists and rebranding her startup company, VPB Entertainment, specializing in Creative and music licensing services for Television, Film, Gaming and Advertising.

 Dixie Lee Hydrick is originally from Gainesville, Florida.
 She grew up with a huge passion for music, surrounding herself with it as much as possible through piano/voice lessons and musical theater.
 She came to the Nashville area in 2014 and started attending MTSU with a major in Music Business, minoring in Entertainment Technology.
 During her time there, she was an active member of CMA EDU, and participated in the college’s Women in Film organization.